exercism/python/exercises/circular-buffer/README.md

 - `-x` : stop running tests on first failure
 - `--ff` : run failures from previous test before running other test cases

-For other options, see `python -m pytest -h`.
+For other options, see `python -m pytest -h`

 ## Submitting Exercises